-Step 7: Convert CH_4 and N_2O emissions to CO_2 equivalent and sum all subtotals.
+Step 7.
+Convert CH_4 and N_2O emissions to CO_2 equivalents and sum all subtotals

-To incorporate and evaluate non-CO2 gases in your GHG emissions inventory, you must convert the mass estimates of these gases to CO2 equivalent.
-To do this, multiply the emissions in units of mass by their global warming potentials (GWP).
-Table 5.5 below lists the 100-year GWPs to be used to express emissions on a CO2 equivalent basis.
+To incorporate and evaluate non-CO2 gases in your GHG emissions inventory, you must convert the mass estimates of these gases to CO_2 equivalent.
+To do this, multiply the emissions in units of mass by global warming potential (GWP).
+Table 5.4 below lists the 100-year GWPs to be used to express emissions on a CO_2 equivalent basis.